 Yes.
-The number of Security Zones that can be created is only limited by the Compartment limit in your tenant.
+The number of Security Zones that can be created is only limited by the Compartment limit in your tenancy.

 Not necessarily, but Security Zones can be used to prevent configuration changes that lead to a weakened security posture.

 Customers cannot create their own policies.
 Customers have access to an extensive list of policies provided by Oracle.
 New policies will be added over time.

-A secure method of connection is required to cross the proverbial border of a Security Zone and transfer data.
-There are several methods to create a secure connection include the use of a Bastion Server- which can be easily configured and deployed from the Console using OCI Bastion.
+A secure method of connection is required to cross a Security Zone boundary and transfer data.
+Methods to create a secure connection include the use of a Bastion Server- which can be easily configured and deployed from the Console using OCI Bastion.

-Yes, any type of resource can be created in a Security Zone, however Security Zones will take action only if a relevant recipe to that resource type is associated with the zone.
-It's important to note that the list of Security Zone recipes and policies will be updated with more added to allow more types of resources to be managed with security best practices.
+Yes, any type of resource can be created in a Security Zone.
+Security Zones will enforce policy only when a resource type within a zone is associated with the Security Zone policy applied to a compartment.

 Security Zones is a free service; however, resources within a Security Zone will have their usual charges.